 St Moritz was the host of the Winter Olympic Games twice.
 After that, the winter sport has not vanished.
 Many kinds of championships take place each year.
 The cold and snowy winters are excellent for Wintersport.
 However, as famous as in the wintertime, the town is also famous in the summertime.

 River Inn drains the Engadine valley into the river Danube by crossing the lake and passing St Moritz.
-Not only the Engadine valley also the neighbouring valley, the Rhine valley, is an important north-south connection.
+Not only the Engadine valley but also the neighbouring valley, the Rhine valley, is an important north-south connection.